KnpLabs/KnpUserBundle/Resources/doc/emails.md

 The FOSUserBundle supports sending emails to a user when various actions are taken, such as confirming a registration or requesting a password reset.

-The bundle comes with two mailer implementations:
+The bundle comes with two mailer implementations.
+They are listed below by service id:

 - `fos_user.mailer.default` is the default implementation, and uses Swiftmailer to send emails.
-- `fos_user.mailer.noop` is a mailer implemtation which performs no operation, so no emails are sent.
+- `fos_user.mailer.noop` is a mailer implementation which performs no operation, so no emails are sent.

 ### Using A Custom Mailer

 The default mailer service used by FOSUserBundle relies on the Swiftmailer library to send mail.
-If you would like to use a different library to send mails, want to send HTML emails or simply change the content of the email you may do so by defining your own service which uses your library of choice.
+If you would like to use a different library to send mails, want to send HTML emails or simply change the content of the email you may do so by defining your own service.

 First you must create a new class which implements `FOS\UserBundle\Mailer\MailerInterface`.